What Aquatic Plants do Freshwater Fish not Eat

 There are two types of aquatic plants – underwater and overwater.
 Factors, including water condition, temperature, humidity, and pH, affect whether the aquatic plants will flower or not.
 Different plants have their unique requirements and habits.
 So it is important to know what is suitable for your aquatic plants, and how they could bloom well in tanks.
 Next, we would like to take Amazon Sword as an example.

 Amazon Sword has short stems and long leaves.
 It does not need fertilizer, but it requires aeration.
-And it is important to change water frequently for the plant.
+It is important to change water frequently for the plant.

 Some other requirements of Amazon Sword are as follows: